-DataNucleus allows an extension to JPA to dynamically create persistence-units at runtime.
+DataNucleus allows an extension to the JPA API to dynamically create persistence-units at runtime.
 Use the following code sample as a guide.
-Obviously any classes defined in the persistence-unit need to have been enhanced.
+Obviously any entity classes defined in the persistence-unit need to have been enhanced.

 ''' import org.datanucleus.metadata.PersistenceUnitMetaData; import org.datanucleus.api.jpa.JPAEntityManagerFactory;